GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 ticket is opened all communication takes place over email.

 {% Aside %}
-While the team does monitor and respond to various online forums where Chrome extensions are discussed, these platforms are primarily geared towards discussions about extension development and are not intended to be support channels.
+Though the team monitors and responds to various online forums where Chrome extensions are discussed, these platforms are primarily geared towards discussions about extension development and are not intended to be support channels.
 If you need to raise any concerns, it is recommended to use the CWS Support form.
 {% endAside %}

 ### Automated emails {: #emails }